MicrosoftDocs/dynamics365smb-docs/business-central/finance-dimensions.md

 |**Value Posting**|Shows either a single value posting rule or the term (Conflict).
 If a value posting rule is shown in the field, then all highlighted accounts have the same value posting rule for a dimension value.
 If the term (Conflict) is shown in the field, then not all of the highlighted accounts have the same value posting rule for a dimension value.
 By choosing the Value Posting field, you can see a list of value posting rules.
 If you select a value posting rule, it will be applied for all highlighted accounts.|

 ### Example of Dimension Setup
 Let's say that your company wants to track transactions based on organizational structure and geographic locations.
-To do that, you can set up two dimensions in the **Dimensions** page:
+To do that, you can set up two dimensions on the **Dimensions** page:

 * **AREA**
 * **DEPARTMENT**